 The film tells the tale of Padmavati (Deepika Padukone) a Rajput queen reputed to be the most beautiful woman in the world.
 When Alauddin Khilji (Ranveer Singh), a warrior who has helped his uncle conquer half of India and who is fueled by a lust for power and to posses beautiful objects, hears of Padmavati’s beauty, he wants her for his own.
 It is no matter that she is already married to Rajput ruler Maharawal Ratan Singh (Shahid Kapoor).
 Alauddin takes his army and begins an ultimately unsuccessful siege on Chittor, a cliff-side fort where Ratan Singh and his court are.
 After several months, a truce is declared, which is almost immediately broken when Alauddin captures Ratan Singh, leaving Padmavati to mount a rescue.

 Based on Malik Muhammad Jayasi’s epic poem written in 1540, there are still some elements that would feel familiar to western audiences.
 In broad strokes, portions of the narrative echo the traditional Greek legends of Helen of Troy.
-In execution, the parts of the siege feel as if they owe a cinematic debt to Peter Jackson’s Lord Of The Rings: The Return Of The King and it’s battle of orcs attempting to invade the city-fort of Minas Tirith.
+In execution, the parts of the siege feel as if they owe a cinematic debt to Peter Jackson’s Lord Of The Rings: The Return Of The King and it’s siege of the city-fort of Minas Tirith by an orc army.

 If the protesters, primarily Hindus, had just waited until the film was actually released and then seen it for themselves before they got themselves into a lather, they could have saved themselves considerable time and energy.
 Setting aside any historical inaccuracies the filmmakers may have used to embellish their story, one discovers that the film is quite reverent to its Hindu characters, particularly Ratan Singh and Padmavati.
 The pair’s actions are always above reproach, and they make certain to inform us on multiple occasions that everything that they do is in accordance with their own honor code.
 And they make these decisions even when they know that the consequences could negatively impact them in the future.